derek901128/recreational_sql/README.md

 4. Reverse Number
    -> Once I was brave enough to tackle Haskell, only to be completely overwhelemed by this number-reversing problem.
 Consider this a reclaim of my          manhood.
 5. Reverse Number - LeetCode
    ->  I was never into LeetCode, but when I stumbled upone this question, immediately I saw two things: recursiver queries and bit conversion.
 I             first implement each one seperatly, then here I put them together in one cohesive query that first reverse then input number, convert it into          binary and count the number of bits, finally using a case when to decide whether the reversed number is overflowing or not.
+Frankly I'm
-Frankly I'm quite          happy with what I got here.
+         quite happy with what I got here.
 6. Random String generation
    -> Nothing spectacular here, just generating random ascii values from 97 to 122, and convert them back into letters.
+7. Handrolled Aggregates
+   -> Since these days I'm hanging around in the Recursion Land quite a bit, I think to myself: why don't I just just make my life harder by       handrolling my own aggregate functions that don't work with group by clause ?
+Sounds like real computer science to me !